andres-amezquita01/computer_architecture/README.md

-# computer_architecture
+# Assembly
-Repository for computer architecture subject, includes the whole assembly code
+Repository for computer architecture subject, to run any of the .asm files in this repository, run the run.sh file and type the name of the fila that you want to run, for example:
+./run.sh
+calculator